-Looking for a better way to caption and organize family photos?
-Choosing image management software is a key step to getting organized.
+Choosing image management software is a key step to getting family photos organized.

-One of her steps is choosing image management software to better organize her family photos.
+This post helps you use the right tools to add names, dates, and places to photographs or records.
+Choosing the best image management software for your collections helps you organize your photos AND make them searchable.
 This is an essential step, and one that I cover in more detail in my e-book, Cataloging Family Photographs & Records.
 Being able to insert searchable information inside digital photographs is incredibly helpful.

 So let’s take a look in this blog post at some of the software options.